-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 How to create a new recipe

 A recipe is a set of actions that you can temporarily assign to switches in place of their normal actions.
 You can use recipes to perform frequently repeated or complex actions, like turning pages in iBooks.
-You'll need to have an adaptive switch connected to your device, but to get into the new recipe section:
+You'll need to have an adaptive switch connected to your device, but to get into the new recipe section, do the following:

 - Launch Settings from your Home screen.